hackclub/hackclub/workshops/geometric_pattern/README.md

 ---

 We'll be creating a cool graphic like the one above, using JavaScript and p5.js. [p5.js](http://p5js.org/) is a library for making stuff in conjunction with the [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas). p5.js is nothing more than JavaScript code written to make commonly-desired functionality much more accessible.
-It is primarily used to make visuals and graphics.
-A great introduction can be found [here](http://taeyoonchoi.com/signing-coders-1/).
+It is primarily used to make visuals and graphics for games and websites.

 **Table of Contents:**